|

 Recommended Housekeeper-to-Room Ratios

 Determining the optimal number of housekeepers for a hotel is crucial for maintaining high standards of cleanliness and guest satisfaction.
-According to the American Hotel & Lodging Association (AHLA), the recommended housekeeper-to-room ratio varies based on the hotel’s size, occupancy rates, and level of service.
+The recommended housekeeper-to-room ratio varies based on the hotel’s size, occupancy rates, and level of service.

 For a full-service hotel, the general guideline is one housekeeper for every 16 rooms.
 However, this ratio can fluctuate based on factors such as room layout, amenities, and the level of turnover service required.